 NUR 244.
 NCS: MENTAL HEALTH.
 In this associate degree nursing course, the student utilizes the nursing process and therapeutic communication to care for clients with common environmental factors affecting their mental health.
 Special emphasis is given to the role of manager of care, including advocacy and collaboration, in acute care and community mental health settings.
 The role of manager in the mental health care delivery system is introduced.
 As member within the discipline, students explore the legal and ethical framework in the mental health setting.
 2.5 lecture hours and 4.5 clinical laboratory hours per week.
 Prerequisite: NUR 142.
-Corequisite NUR 242.
+Corequisite: NUR 242.
 (F-STX).

 NUR 245.
 NCS: CHILD.
 This associate degree nursing course presents pediatric concepts applied in caring for the child/family as the child progresses through the different stages of development and is, therefore, vulnerable to complex factors that may affect health.
 The student assumes accountability for the nursing care of children/families in a variety of settings.
 2.5 lecture hours and 4.5 clinical laboratory hours per week.
 Prerequisites: NUR 242, NUR 244.
 Corequisites: NUR 243, NUR 246.
 (S-STX).
+4 credits

 NUR 246.
 NCS: MANAGEMENT.
 This associate degree nursing course emphasizes the nurse's role as manager of care.
 The student(is introduced to the knowledge and skills required for the provision of integrated cost-effective care to clients by coordinating, supervising and/or collaborating with members of the multi-disciplinary health care team.
 1 lecture hour and 3 clinical laboratory hours per week.
 Prerequisites: NUR 242, NUR 244.
 Corequisites: NUR 243, NUR 245.
 (S-STX).
+2 credits

 NUR 308.
 NURSING ROLES IN ADULT CARE I. Focuses on the nurse's role as caregiver through the use of the nursing process in assessing and managing care of adult patients with medical and surgical problems.
 Laboratory experiences are gained in acute care settings.
 Three hours lecture and six hours laboratory each week.
 Prerequisites: NUR 228, NUR 229.
-Corequisite: BIO 301, PED 113 or current CPR certification.
+Corequisite: BIO 301 (or BIO 240), PED 113 or current CPR certification.
 (F-STT).
+5 credits each week.
+Prerequisites: NUR 228, NUR 229.
+Corequisites: BIO 301 (or BIO 240), PED 113 or current CPR certification.
+(F-STT).
+5 credits

 NUR 309.
 NURSING ROLES IN PEDIATRIC CARE.
 Focuses on the nurse's role as caregiver with clients who range in age from infancy through adolescence experiencing acute and chronic health care problems.
 Clinical experiences will be in the hospital and clinic settings.
-Three hours lecture and six hours laboratory each week.
-Prerequisites: NUR 228, NUR 229.
-Corequisite: BIO 301, PED 113 or current CPR certification.
-(F-STT).
+Three hours lecture and six hours laboratory

 NUR 310.
 INTRODUCTION TO RACIAL AND ETHNIC HEALTH DISPARITIES IN HEALTH CARE.
 This course will address areas of study of interest in nursing, other health care professions and the social sciences, including health policy, management of care, health care delivery and other topics related to client needs and responses to care.
 This course satisfies the required social science electives in the BSN paradigm.
-Prerequisite: ENG 201 (Also listed as SOC 310, SWK 310 and PSY 310).
+Prerequisite: ENG 201.
+(Also listed as SOC 310, SWK 310 and PSY 310).
 (F,S).
 3 credits

 NUR 318.
 NURSING ROLES IN MENTAL HEALTH.
 This course focuses on the nursing care of clients of all age groups with psychological disturbances.
 In addition, the nurse's role in the promotion of mental health will be addressed.
 Psychodynamics of specific client behaviors will be identified and analyzed.
 Clinical experiences will be in a variety of mental health settings.
 Three hours lecture and six hours laboratory per week.
 Prerequisite: NUR 308 or NUR 309.
 Corequisite: PED 113 or current CPR certification.
 (S-STT).
+5 credits